My second attempt at exploring Mexico City's Historic Center was much more fruitful than the first.

 The highlight of the palace visit is a viewing of Diego Rivera's “The Epic of the Mexican People” depicting Mexico's history.

-I’d allotted the first half of my day to seeing the city center, and after 3-4 hours, I’d seen a lot.
+I'd allotted the first half of my day to see the city center, and after three to four hours, I'd seen a lot.

 I hailed a taxi and headed for my 2 PM lunch at Pujol.